hamadmarri/TT-CPU-Scheduler/README.md

 time and vruntime.
 Similar to CacULE's `cacule_max_lifetime`.

+`kernel.sched_tt_rt_prio`
+Default is -20.
+Range [-20, 39].
+In case that tasks with types other than realtime are starving because of realtime tasks' priorities are too high, you can soften the priority of realtime tasks.
+The -20 is the highest, 39 is the least priority.

 ## Future Plan:
-* Add sysctl to soften RT task priority
+* Add sysctl to soften RT task priority (✅)
 * Change HRRN to IS (including sysctl tunning)
 * Port Starving Factor to TT (including sysctl tunning)
 * Add sub-kconfig option to TT for full tasks accounting/stats -> to allow clamp feature and fix pstate issues (✅)